bagdeabhishek/bagdeabhishek.github.io/musings/obsidian/completed/image-and-text-to-scale-accurate-parametric-3d-models.md

 ## Practical Takeaways
 - If you want a real system soon, **build a harness, not a pure model**.
 - If you want scale accuracy from photos, **require scale cues** and preferably **multiple views**.
-- If your task is "modify an existing part with a standard subcomponent," use **retrieval + composition**, not full generation.
+- If your task is “modify an existing part with a standard subcomponent,” use **retrieval + composition**, not full generation.
 - Use **Opus 4.7 as a planner/coder/judge inside a CAD loop**, not as the whole solution.
 - Fine-tune only after you have execution traces, validators, and a clear failure distribution.
 - Constrain the domain aggressively for the first version.